 The Bear Island concession stand is open for the 2021 season (woohoo!).
 It’s cash only.
 The stand operates between 10 am and 5 pm, and closes Sept.
 6. Lifeguards are on duty Friday, Saturday and Sunday, as staff is available.
 The restrooms on Bear Island are open and drinking water is available at the bathhouse.

 Bear Island ferry prices

-The Bear Island ferry operated until Oct.
-25, with round-trip ticket prices of $6 for adults, $4 for seniors and children 3-12, children 2 and under are free.
-Beach-goers can ride to the island in the morning, while campers are asked to take afternoon departures.
+The Bear Island ferry is scheduled to operate until Oct.
+31, 2021 (the concession stand closes Sept.
+6), with round-trip ticket prices of $6 for adults, $4 for seniors and children 3-12, children 2 and under are free.
 Before you go, review the Bear Island ferry schedule (the schedule may be published as a link to a PDF).

 Hammocks Beach State Park weather

 Check the weather at Hammocks Beach State Park.